ppy/osu-wiki/wiki/Tournaments/CFC/CFDT_1/en.md

    - A participant with rank range below #501
    - One of the participant must be able to speak french or has a french flag in their profile
 2. The Score System used will be **Score V2**.
+3. Failed scores count, with that NoFail will be enforced for everyone
-3. If team can't attend within the span of **10 minutes**, the other team will win by default.
+4. If team can't attend within the span of **10 minutes**, the other team will win by default.
-4. Even in a tournament scene osu! is still a game.
-Please respect each other to everyone, be friendly, and fair play.
-5. Catch French Dual Tournament will use double-elimination bracket, which means that there will be a loser's bracket.

-### Match regulations
+5. Regarding map bans, the amount of map should be banned are as follows:
+   - In the Quarterfinals and Semifinals, each team will ban 1 map per match.
+   - In the Finals and Grand Finals, each team will ban 2 maps per match.
+6. Teams are allowed to submit their warmup which must not exceed the **4:00** mark.

-1. Teams will do `!roll` at the start of the match to determine the order of who picks and bann first.
+7. Teams will do `!roll` at the start of the match to determine the order of who picks and bann first.
    - Team with higher roll will pick first and bann second
    - Team with lower roll will bann first and pick second
-2. Warmups are not allowed, so make sure to be well warmed up before playing.
-3. Regarding map bans, the amount of map should be banned are as follows:
-   - From Round of 16 until Semifinals, each player will ban 1 map per match.
-   - In the Finals and Grand Finals, each player will ban 2 maps per match.
-4. Failed scores count, with that NoFail will be enforced for everyone
+8. Even in a tournament scene osu! is still a game.
+Please respect each other to everyone, be friendly, and fair play.
+9. Catch French Dual Tournament will use double-elimination bracket, which means that there will be a loser's bracket.
+10. Any player with French flag can participate in the tournament.
-5. The same team is not allowed to ban or the same mod twice in a row (e.g. banning two HardRock maps).
+11. The same team is not allowed to ban or the same mod twice in a row (e.g. banning two HardRock maps).
-6. Hidden mod is combineable with HardRock and DoubleTime mod.
+12. Hidden mod is combineable with HardRock and DoubleTime mod.
-7. The Tiebreaker can be played under NoMod or Hidden.
+13. The Tiebreaker can be played under NoMod or Hidden.

 ### Winning conditions

-1. Round of 16: Best-of-7 (first to 4 points)
-2. Quarterfinals: Best-of-9 (first to 5 points)
+1. Quarterfinals: Best-of-9 (first to 5 points)
-3. Semifinals: Best-of-11 (first to 6 points)
+2. Semifinals: Best-of-11 (first to 6 points)
-4. **Finals and Grand Finals**: Best-of-13 (first to 7 points)
+3. **Finals and Grand Finals**: Best-of-13 (first to 7 points)